Backroads4Me/ha-addons-alpha/rv-link/DOCS.md

 # RV Link Documentation

-Complete documentation for the RV Link Node-RED project deployer add-on.
+Complete documentation for the RV Link all-in-one RV control system add-on.

 ## Overview

-RV Link is a specialized Home Assistant add-on that automates the deployment and updating of a Node-RED project designed for RV monitoring and control systems.
+RV Link is a monolithic Home Assistant add-on that provides a complete RV monitoring and control solution.
+It combines a CAN bus bridge with automated Node-RED project deployment and system orchestration.

 ### Key Features

-- **Automated Project Deployment**: Clones your Node-RED project from GitHub
+- **Complete System Orchestrator**: Automatically installs and configures Mosquitto and Node-RED
-- **Seamless Updates**: Update the add-on to update your project
+- **CAN-MQTT Bridge**: Connects your RV's CAN bus directly to MQTT
-- **Project Mode Management**: Automatically configures Node-RED for project mode
+- **Bundled Automation Project**: Pre-packaged Node-RED flows for RV control
-- **Version Synchronization**: Add-on version = Project version
+- **Safety Protection**: Asks permission before modifying existing Node-RED installations
-- **Local Change Handling**: Configurable behavior for local modifications
+- **Graceful Degradation**: Works as orchestrator-only if CAN hardware is unavailable

 ## How It Works

 When you start the RV Link add-on:

-1. **Locates Node-RED**: Finds your installed Node-RED add-on
+1. **System Orchestration**: Installs/starts Mosquitto broker and Node-RED
-2. **Enables Project Mode**: Configures Node-RED to use projects
+2. **Project Deployment**: Deploys the bundled RV Link Node-RED project
-3. **Deploys Project**: Clones or updates the project from GitHub
+3. **CAN Bridge Setup**: Initializes CAN interface and starts bidirectional bridge
-4. **Restarts Node-RED**: Applies all changes
+4. **Continuous Operation**: Runs as a long-lived service monitoring CAN traffic

-The add-on runs once and exits.
-Run it again to update your project.
+The add-on remains running to maintain the CAN-MQTT bridge connection.

 ## Automatic Configuration